With an aging population, one of the major concerns is Alzheimer's and other forms of Dementia — which unfortunately has no cure.

 There are other theories as well explaining what causes Alzheimers and other dementias.
 Some of these are suggested to be through dopamine dysfunctions, and others through a form of diabetes of the brain.
 These are highly debated in the medical community however and evidence has been found to both support and disprove these theories,

 These plaques of amyloid fibrils are formed through the enzyme acetylcholinesterase, which is used to break apart the important neurotransmitter acetylcholine.
-These issues are then exacerbated by other aspects of this disease such as a lowered nutrient supply caused by vascular issues, and increased oxidative damage from free radicals .
+These issues are then exacerbated by other aspects of this disease such as a lowered nutrient supply caused by vascular problems and increased oxidative damage from free radicals .

 The main treatment method for Alzheimer's is currently through acetylcholinesterase inhibitors.
 Acetylcholinesterase breaks down the neurotransmitter acetylcholine, which is responsible for various important functions in the brain as mentioned earlier. .

 Targeting acetylcholine production, and slowing its breakdown, also happens to be a common goal with many nootropics.
-Acetylcholine is responsible for all kinds of thought processes in the brain, and is also responsible for communication with the bodies muscles.
+Acetylcholine is responsible for all kinds of thought processes in the brain and is also responsible for communication with the bodies muscles.

-Nootropics often include antioxidants as well, which address the other common finding in Alzheimer's/dementia.
-With free radical damage found commonly in various areas of the brain, consuming antioxidants can reduce this damage significantly.
-Polyphenols are a class of chemicals found throughout the plant world, some plants with significant study done on the antioxidant potential of the polyphenols contained includes the tea plant (Camellia sinensis), and yerba maté (ilex paraguariensis).
-The polyphenols in these plants can be isolated and concentrated and have been found to produce significant free radicle scavanging ability, and have been reported to produce these effects in the hippocampus of the brain, which is where most of the oxidative damage is found in Alzheimer's patients.
-Other well known and powerful phenolic antioxidants includes myricetin from many fruits and vegetables, resveratrol from wine and sarsaparilla, and curcumin from turmeric.
+The polyphenols in these plants can be isolated and concentrated and have been found to produce significant free radicle scavenging ability, and have been reported to produce these effects in the hippocampus of the brain, which is where most of the oxidative damage is found in Alzheimer's patients.

-Vitamin deficiencies have also been found in many Alzheimer's and dementia patients .
-Vitamin C for example, is needed for brain cells to synthesize neurotransmitters from tyrosine, as well as being a powerful antioxidant .
-Many suggest that an increased intake of this vitamin has been associated with lower levels of cognitive decline over a long period of time, and should be included in nootropic formulas for this reason.
+Vitamin C, for example, is needed for brain cells to synthesize neurotransmitters from tyrosine, as well as being a powerful antioxidant .
+Many suggest that an increased intake of this vitamin has been associated with lower levels of cognitive decline over a long period, and should be included in nootropic formulas for this reason.

-Its main action against Alzheimers is through Anti-acetylcholinesterase activity, which again means it stops the enzyme that breaks down the important neurotransmitter acetylcholine.
-By doing this it allows more acetylcholine to be present, and helps to prevent the amyloid plaques associated with this process.
-These amyloid plaques build up and eventually may cause Alzheimers.
-It is best to take muira puama daily for the best results.
-(Sources).
+Its main action against Alzheimer's is through Anti-acetylcholinesterase activity, which again means it stops the enzyme that breaks down the important neurotransmitter acetylcholine.
+Doing this helps prevent the amyloid plaques associated with this process.
+These amyloid plaques build up and eventually may cause Alzheimer's.

 2. Periwinkle (Vinca minor)